saccharineboi/CursedRay/README.md

 ## Usage

 ```
 --help:                  Print this help message
 --version:               Print the version number
 --license:               Print the license
 --clear-on-exit:         Clear the terminal on exit
                          Default is '0'
 --dont-suppress-banners: Don't suppress notcurses' banners
                          Default is '1'
 --blitter:               Blitter to use
                          Valid values are '1x1', '2x1', '2x2', '3x2', and 'pixel'
                          Default is '1x1'
 --log-level:             Log level to use
                          Valid values are 'fatal', 'error', 'panic', 'debug',
                          'info', 'warning', 'silent', 'trace', and 'verbose'
                          Default is 'silent'
---log-file:		 Log file to write logs to
+--clear-color:           Set background color
-                         Default is 'CursedRay.log.txt'
+                         Default is '(0.200000, 0.200000, 0.300000, 1.000000)'
 ```

 ## Features